Also

-Also published in Daily Trust
+published in Daily Trust

-Anyway, the sheer amount of fortune spent by Nigerians every year to make the journey, has often re-triggered the debate on whether, in view of the pressing need for such resources to help the poor in the society and create philanthropy projects for
+Anyway, the sheer amount of fortune spent by Nigerians every year to make the journey, has often re-triggered the debate on whether, in view of the pressing need for such resources to help the poor in the society and create philanthropy projects for sustainable development, such huge spending for Hajj is worth it or not.

 Many social critics who lament the scarcity of philanthropy projects in the society encourage prospective and intending pilgrims, especially who have performed it in the past, to instead use the funds to alleviate the severe hardship in the society.
 However, while they rightly highlight the huge Godly reward that philanthropy initiatives attract, on one hand, they on the other hand, though indirectly, seek to downplay the significance of the Godly reward earmarked for those who perform Hajj sincerely and correctly.
-As a
+As a matter of fact they, also indirectly, cast doubt on the sincerity of the frequent Hajj goers, for that matter.

 Ironically however, they hardly address the tendency of unnecessary spending in less worthy or even worthless and counterproductive things, by both the rich and the poor in the society, where while the microscopic minority flaunts incredible affluence amid the largely poverty-stricken majority, the ever-growing public obsession with the habit of showing off makes even the poorest of the poor squeeze themselves in their desperation to match the trend as a result of which they incur unnecessary expenses hence worsen their financial woes.

-blind eye to his financial obligations towards himself and his family, and instead spending the extremely meagre amount of money he has managed to accumulate, just to marry another wife he hardly needs in reality.
+Unfortunately, it is not uncommon in our societies to see a pauper turning a blind eye to his financial obligations towards himself and his family, and instead spending the extremely meagre amount of money he has managed to accumulate, just to marry another wife he hardly needs in reality.
 Yet he does not get criticized, whereas his rich neighbour’s frequent journey to Hajj is regarded as a show of insensitivity to the plight of his poor neighbour.

 Furthermore, such social critics never advise Muslim politicians to refrain from unnecessary spending in bribing the electorate and the election officials during elections, and instead use the money to provide shelter, education and health services to the army of destitute scattered all over their respective constituencies.